UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 ## How to run FutureFish:
-1. In a terminal window, navigate the the location you would like to copy the files.
+1. In a terminal window, navigate the the location you would like to copy the FutureFish files.

 2. Clone the git repository in that location by typing the following in a terminal window:
 ~~~~